apache/cassandra-java-driver/changelog/README.md

 ### 4.5.0 (in progress)

+- [new feature] JAVA-2263: Add optional schema validation to the mapper

 ### 4.4.0

 This version brings in all functionality that was formerly only in the DataStax Enterprise driver,